Synergy between cosmological and laboratory searches in neutrino physics: Introduction

-The aim of this white paper is twofold.
-First, provide an easy-access document to let different communities know each other's strengths and opportunities.
+The aim of this article is twofold.
+First, provide an easy-access document to inform different communities on strengths and opportunities in disparate fields.
 Second, advocate for support to networking and cross-cutting research activities.

-The structure of the white paper is as follows.
+The structure of the article is as follows.
 We begin with an overview of the outstanding issues in the theory of neutrinos in Sec.~\ref{sec:theory}.
-In Sec.~\ref{sec:intro_cosmo}, we focus on the cosmological imprints of neutrinos and summarise cosmological constraints on the sum of neutrino masses, the number of neutrino families (including possible sterile states), as well as a variety of beyond-standard-model properties, such as neutrino interactions beyond weak and gravitational couplings.
+In Sec.~\ref{sec:intro_cosmo}, we focus on the cosmological imprints of neutrinos and summarize cosmological constraints on the sum of neutrino masses, the number of neutrino families (including possible sterile states), as well as a variety of beyond-standard-model properties, such as neutrino interactions beyond weak and gravitational couplings.
 In Sec.~\ref{sec:lab_probes}, we turn to laboratory probes of neutrino physics.
-We review the status of neutrino flavour oscillation, beta-decay and neutrinoless double-beta decay experiments and summarise experimental results from these searches on the neutrino mass scale, mixing parameters and interactions.
+We review the status of neutrino flavor oscillation, beta-decay and neutrinoless double-beta decay experiments and summarize experimental results from these searches on the neutrino mass scale, mixing parameters and interactions.
 In Sec.~\ref{sec:synergy}, we bring together the information presented in the previous sections and discuss at length the possible scenarios mentioned above.
 We draw our conclusions in Sec.~\ref{sec:concl}.